Trade Marks Act 1994

 The Trade Marks Act 1994 (c.
-26) is the law governing trade marks within the United Kingdom and the Isle of Man.
+26) is an act of the Parliament of the United Kingdom governing trade marks within the United Kingdom and the Isle of Man.
 It implements EU Directive No. 89/104/EEC (The Trade Marks Directive) which forms the framework for the trade mark laws of all EU member states, and replaced an earlier law, the Trade Marks Act 1938 (1 & 2 Geo.
 6. c.
 22).
 Although the UK's trade mark regime covers the Isle of Man, it does not extend to the Channel Islands which have their own trade mark registers.

-The Act provides both civil and criminal law sanctions for the misuse of registered trade marks.
+The act provides both civil and criminal law sanctions for the misuse of registered trade marks.

-Section 93 of the Act makes enforcement of the criminal sanctions the duty of the local Weights and Measures Authority (usually the Trading Standards department) and imports enforcement powers from the Trade Descriptions Act.
+Section 93 of the act makes enforcement of the criminal sanctions the duty of the local Weights and Measures Authority (usually the Trading Standards department) and imports enforcement powers from the Trade Descriptions Act.

 Similar criminal law provisions are written into the related Copyright Designs and Patents Act.

 The UK Patent Office, which deals with trade mark registration, has recently implemented a national intelligence database, TellPat, which is available to enforcement officers.